kris2475/AgriPV/Convergence of OPVs and Spectral Intelligence in AgriPV.md

 # Spectral Dynamics and Crop Health in Polytunnels

-The light environment within a polytunnel is **highly dynamic**—its manipulation is crucial for maximizing **both energy efficiency and crop productivity**.
+The light environment within a polytunnel is **highly dynamic**—its manipulation is crucial for maximising **both energy efficiency and crop productivity**.

 ---